mongodb/terraform-provider-mongodbatlas/website/docs/d/x509_authentication_database_user.html.markdown

 # Data Source: mongodbatlas_x509_authentication_database_user

-`mongodbatlas_x509_authentication_database_user` describe a X509 Authentication Database User.
+`mongodbatlas_x509_authentication_database_user` describes a X509 Authentication Database User.
 This represents a X509 Authentication Database User.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.